algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 }
 ```

 As expected, it works $\frac{30}{8} = 3.75$ times faster than the naive trial division, processing about 7.6k 30-bit numbers per second.
-The performance can be improved by considering more primes, but the returns are diminishing: adding a new prime $p$ reduces the number of iterations by $\frac{1}{p}$, but increases the size of the skip-list by a factor of $p$, requiring proportionally more memory.
+The performance can be improved further by considering more primes, but the returns are diminishing: adding a new prime $p$ reduces the number of iterations by $\frac{1}{p}$ but increases the size of the skip-list by a factor of $p$, requiring proportionally more memory.

 ### Precomputed Primes

-If we keep increasing the number of primes we exclude in wheel factorization, we eventually exclude all composite numbers and only check for prime factors.
-In this case, we don't need this array of offsets, but we need to precompute primes, which we can do during compile time like this:
+If we keep increasing the number of primes in wheel factorization, we eventually exclude all composite numbers and only check for prime factors.
+In this case, we don't need this array of offsets but just the array of primes:

 ```c++
 const int N = (1 << 16);